Home protection and safety are some of the most critical aspects for any homeowner, as this can save both your home and the lives of your loved ones.

 A combination AFCI breaker does not mean it offers GFCI protection.

-The word combination here means that, unlike the branch feeder type, the combination AFCI breaker can detect and protect against both parallel arcing and series arcing.
+The combination AFCI breaker is different from the branch feeder type.
+It can find and protect against parallel and series arcing.
 This is an electrical arc created along the same conductor or wire.

 This means that Combination AFCI can detect and protect from all three kinds of arcing:

 Series arcing means that the electrical arc continues along the same conductor or wire, making an arc somewhere along the line.
-At the same time, parallel arcing is when the electricity escapes one conductor and continues its path using a different conductor.
+Parallel arcing occurs when electricity escapes one conductor and travels along another.

-You can consider the combination type of AFCI breakers the most widely used ones as they provide a convenient way to protect your home.
-An AFCI breaker will allow for the installation of GFCI outlets down the line.
+You can consider the combination type of AFCI breakers the most used ones as they provide a convenient way to protect your home.
+An AFCI breaker will allow for installing GFCI outlets down the line.

 3. Dual-Function Circuit Breakers

-They protect against both arc faults and ground faults – effectively combining the functions of AFCI with a GFCI.
+They protect against arc and ground faults – effectively combining the functions of AFCI with a GFCI.

 4. AFCI Outlets

-You can find AFCI outlets frequently in some older homes.
+You can find AFCI outlets in some older homes.

 AFCI receptacles do offer arc fault protection.
-As mentioned above, the AFCI receptacle protects that receptacle and any receptacles downstream from the receptacle.
+As mentioned earlier, the AFCI receptacle safeguards itself and any connected receptacles.
 You must install the AFCI receptacle on the load circuit.

-This can be tricky in older houses as some circuits will serve multiple rooms.
+This can be tricky in older houses as some circuits serve rooms.

 Another difference is that AFCI breakers will often cut power to the entire room, including lights.
 AFCI receptacles may not do this if the lights are not on the same circuit or downstream from the AFCI receptacle.

-For a combination type AFCI breaker to work correctly, the circuit neutrals need to be separated.
-This might not be the case with older dwelling places, in which case a combination type of an AFCI receptacle is the better option.
+For a combination type AFCI breaker to work, the circuit neutrals need to be separated.
+This might not be the case with older dwelling places, where a combination type of an AFCI receptacle is the better option.

-What Are the Common Causes for an Arc Faults?
+What Are the Common Causes for Arc Faults?

 Knowing the most frequent reasons for an arc fault is the first step in making our home a safer place to live in.
 An arc fault can be caused by:

-A properly working AFCI will immediately trip and protect you and your home by instantly shutting down the power when any of these happen.
+A working AFCI will immediately trip and protect you and your home by shutting down the power when any of these happen.

-However, AFCIs can sometimes trip without an apparent reason.
-At one point in time, this used to be a frequent issue for many homeowners and electricians, as well – this is something known as nuisance tripping.
+But, AFCIs can sometimes trip without a clear reason.
+At one time, this was a frequent issue for many homeowners and electricians, as well – this is something known as nuisance tripping.

 What Is Nuisance Tripping, and Why Does It Matter?